annacprice/ena-fastq-fetch/README.md

                       experiment
 -n NUMRUNS, --num-runs NUMRUNS
-                      number of runs you wish to download
+                      number of runs you wish to download -r, --report-file     generate a report file
 ```
+## **How enaFastqFetch works**
+enaFastqFetch works by querying the ENA's API.
+By providing enaFastqFetch with a search term and datatype, it will automatically download the fastqs associated with your request.

+### **Search term**
+The search term is specified through the -s flag.
+You can search for data by using its accession ID, taxon ID, or by using text searches.

+### **Datatype**
+The datatype is specified through the -d flag. enaFastqFetch supports three datatypes: run, experiment and study.

+The ENA uses a hierarchical system to define the datatype:
+* STUDY (accessions beginning with SRP, ERP, or DRP):
+A study defines an overarching investigation.
+In most cases it's a dataset associated with a publication.
+* SAMPLE (accessions beginning with SRS, ERS, or DRS):
+A sample is a biological sample which is used in a study.
+* EXPERIMENT (accessions beginning with SRX, ERX, or DRX):
+An experiment is conducted on a sample.
+This defines things like the instrument used for sequencing and the library preparation.
+* RUN (accessions beginning with SRR, ERR, or DRR):
+A run is the actual sequencing reads which are associated with a sample and experiment.
+I.e. these are the fastq files.

+So for example the run [SRR3206414](https://www.ebi.ac.uk/ena/data/view/SRR3206414) is associated with the sample [SRS1318643](https://www.ebi.ac.uk/ena/data/view/SRS1318643) and the experiment [SRX1615315](https://www.ebi.ac.uk/ena/data/view/SRX1615315), and overall it belongs to the study [SRP071047/PRJNA313382](https://www.ebi.ac.uk/ena/data/view/PRJNA313382).

+### **Number of runs to download**
+The number of runs to download can be specified using the -n flag.
+This flag is optional.
+If not specified, all the runs which match the requested search term will be downloaded.

+### **Report file**
+A report file including information on the downloaded data will be generated if you pass the -r flag.

 ## **Examples of using the accession ID to download**
 E.g. to download the fastq associated with the run SRR5188398:
 ```